 5. Include a limited number of key words at the beginning of the manuscript.
-The language of these key words should match the language of the article.
+The language of these key words should match the language in which the manuscript is composed.

 6. Acknowledgments of all sorts should be placed in an unnumbered note preceding all the regular, numbered notes.